Tali Farhadian Weinstein: Career

-Farhadian Weinstein stepped down from her position at the Brooklyn District Attorney's office in July 2020 to become a candidate in the Democratic primary for the 2021 New York County District Attorney race to replace Cyrus Vance Jr. and oversee more than 500 lawyers in Manhattan.
+Farhadian Weinstein stepped down from her position at the Brooklyn District Attorney's office in July 2020, to become a candidate in the Democratic primary for the 2021 New York County District Attorney race to replace Cyrus Vance Jr. and oversee more than 500 lawyers in Manhattan.
 She and fellow candidate Alvin Bragg were the top fundraisers in the race, which included $8.2 million of her own money.
 Farhadian Weinstein was the only candidate who had worked in a New York City district attorney's office and been a federal prosecutor.
 An April 21, 2021, poll by Benenson Strategy Group found her leading with 16% of those polled.
 She was endorsed by the New York Post and the New York Daily News.
 She was also endorsed by former attorney general Eric Holder, Hillary Clinton, and Gloria Steinem, as well as Representatives Adriano Espaillat, Nydia Velázquez, and Ritchie Torres.
-She was also endorsed by New York City branch of the National Organization for Women and Robbie Kaplan who co-founded the Time's Up Legal Defense Fund.
+She was also endorsed by New York City branch of the National Organization for Women and Robbie Kaplan, who co-founded the Time's Up Legal Defense Fund.

-Farhadian Weinstein had the most votes in several neighborhoods including Upper East Side, Inwood and Washington Heights.
+Farhadian Weinstein had the most votes in several neighborhoods including the Upper East Side, Inwood and Washington Heights.
 She earned 30.7% of the total vote, second to Bragg's 34.3%, in a primary with eight candidates.
 On July 2, 2021, Farhadian Weinstein conceded the primary to Bragg.
 In late 2021, she became a legal analyst for NBC News.

-Farhadian Weinstein was appointed to the board of trustees of the New York Public Library in May 2018 and serves on the board of directors of International Refugee Assistance Project.
+Farhadian Weinstein was appointed to the board of trustees of the New York Public Library in May 2018, and serves on the board of directors of the International Refugee Assistance Project.
 She previously served on the Reform Leadership Council of the Vera Institute of Justice.

-On November 8, 2024, President Joe Biden announced his intent to nominate Farhadian Weinstein to serve as a United States district judge of the United States District Court for the Southern District of New York.
-Her nomination was not sent to the Senate before Biden left office.
+On November 8, 2024, President Joe Biden announced his intention to nominate Farhadian Weinstein to serve as a United States district judge of the United States District Court for the Southern District of New York.
+Her nomination was not sent to the United States Senate before Biden left office.

+On May 27, 2026, Farhadian Weinstein was announced as the incoming CEO of the Museum of Jewish Heritage effective September 8, 2026.